Chrisfaherty/CI_PP3_PPM/README.md

 #### Welcome
 On the welcome screen the project logo is displayed and it explains that this is a personal password manager.
-The first thing you have to do in input your name in the field and press enter.
+The first thing you have to do is input your name in the field and press enter.

 #### Main
-After entering your name you in the welcome screen you are greeted.
+After entering your name in the welcome screen you are greeted.
 The next step is to create your account assuming this is the first time using this password manager.
 To create an account type "create account" into the prompt window.
 It is importing to have the space in between create and account.

 #### Create account